 In September 2017, Beach commenced drilling Haselgrove-3 targeting the Sawpit Sandstone and shallower Pretty Hill Sandstone, and in January 2018 Haselgrove-3 was announced as a new natural gas field discovery.

-Beach is also undertaking the design and approvals process of developing a new gas processing facility to replace the existing Katnook gas plant which operated continuously between 1991 and 2013, providing natural gas to the south east.
+Beach is also developing a new gas processing facility to replace the existing Katnook gas plant which operated continuously between 1991 and 2013, providing natural gas to the south east.